betterscientificsoftware/bssw.io/Articles/Blog/2018-11-messer-porting.md

 No, seriously: We know that you already know where all the time is being spent, but go ahead and use a tool to confirm.

-Obtaining an accurate and up-to-date code profile is essential to beginning an GPU porting project.
+Obtaining an accurate and up-to-date code profile is essential to beginning any GPU porting project.
 This profile should include, of course, where the FLOP/s are being done, but also where and how memory references are being made throughout the code.
 ScoreP, TAU, ARM Forge, and a variety of other tools can be used to gather this information.
 Perhaps most important, the use of one of these tools does not preclude the use of any other.
 A "pincer movement," wherein several tools are used to obtain profiling information, can often be useful.
 Once an accurate profile is in hand, decisions will have to be made to determine where effort is best expended.
 If an application is "lucky" enough to have a handful of "hot" kernels, the choice is often obvious.
 More likely a few kernels are more-or-less obvious choices for acceleration, but a handful of other kernels could probably be accelerated with some additional effort.
 This calculus can be done only in the context of the developer's other work on the code, but care must be taken to realize that those unaccelerated kernels will become the bottleneck in the next stage of development.

 ### Decide on a programming model